malda-protocol/malda-lending/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added code has been tested thoroughly.
 - [ ] All tests pass successfully when running `make test`.
 - [ ] NatSpec documentation is up to date and accurate.
+- [ ] NatSpec for external dependencies is added to the code, with file's appropriate Git blob linked (e.g. `https://github.com/malda-protocol/malda-lending/blob/6da3402491b0597592e7ce77df035b59e43e1167/src/mToken/host/mErc20Host.sol`).
 - [ ] Documentation has been generated locally using `make docs`.

 ## Additional Context

-- Add any other context about the pull request here (e.g. links to relevant issues, documentation or Notion pages).
+- Add any other context about the pull request here (external docs, internal docs, etc.)